Photon echoes using atomic frequency combs in Pr:YSO -- experiment and semiclassical theory: Introduction

 One attractive feature of the AFC protocol highlighted in Ref.~\cite{Afzelius2009} is that in principle it enables retrieval efficiency arbitrarily close to unity.
 In practice, however, experimental demonstrations have achieved limited efficiency: Refs.~\cite{Sabooni2013,Jobez2014} used cavity enhancement to reach efficiencies just over 50\%.

 Many rare-earth species and isotopes, including Pr:YSO, have hyperfine structure, which presents an obstacle to preparing high-bandwidth AFCs.
 To circumvent this challenge, past works on AFCs in Pr:YSO have followed two approaches: (1) use AFC bandwidth smaller than the hyperfine spacing \cite{Goldschmidt2013,Rielander2014,Kutluer2016}, or (2) use AFC tooth spacing larger than the entire 37~MHz spectral width of the hyperfine levels~\cite{Nicolle2021}.
 (Ref.~\cite{Seri2019} used a combination of these methods.)
 Here, we explore the intermediate regime in which the AFC bandwidth is larger than 37~MHz and the AFC tooth spacings are comparable to the hyperfine spacing.
 While some past studies on AFCs worked in this regime~\cite{Askarani2019,teja2019photonic}, here we systematically investigate AFC formation and echo retrieval for a range of comb-tooth spacings.
 We experimentally demonstrate AFC formation and echo retrieval across a range of comb-tooth spacings.
-We also develop a semiclassical theory of photon echoes which calculates the effect of the experimental optical fields applied to the crystal.
-We find good agreement between our experimental observations and our calculations.

-We calculate the atomic population shifts that occur during AFC preparation; the change to the dielectric response due to these shifts; and the echoes that arise from a pulse interacting with the highly dispersive medium.

-Historically, photon echo phenomena have been understood as collective emission by atoms prepared in a Dicke state~\cite{Dicke1954}, but several authors have noted the presence of a semiclassical limit~\cite{Sangouard2007,Gorshkov2007b,Afzelius2009}.
-The formalism of this limit was presented in a recent review article~\cite{Chaneliere2018}, which like an earlier work on the semiclassical theory of photon echoes in the liquid state~\cite{Shmetulskis1992}, relies on the Maxwell-Schr{\"o}dinger equation.
-Here, we use the semiclassical approximation where individual Pr$^{3+}$ ions, treated quantum mechanically, interact with a classical electromagnetic field.
+Through this systematic study, we hope to elucidate the dynamics between AFC bandwidth and hyperfine structure, which could aid in the design of future high efficiency AFC-based quantum memories.